mayukhghosh/nobias/README.md

 The .json files are stored in `\data\`.

+Additionally, '\data\queries\' has a query file for each of the original files.
+These store just queries for the particular person for easier processing of data.

+The folder also has `key_phrases.txt` which stores certain key words which tells the program to group certain words together, rather than as separate entities.
+For example, 'liz cheney' might make better sense than 'liz' and 'cheney.'

 ## Usage
 The program can be run by simply executing the `main.py` from the `src\` folder like this:
 ```python
 python main.py
 ```
 Following which, the name of the various data files containing the search histories will be shown along with a menu which will have various options to explore the data.
 This is the output when the above command is run:
 ```shell
 There are 5 files with the search history of 5 people.
 They are